-The PEA includes the inferred mineral resources that are considered too speculative geologically to have the economic considerations applied to them that would enable them to be categorized as mineral reserves.
-There is no certainty that the preliminary assessment will ever be realized.
 Mineral resources that are not mineral reserves do not have demonstrated economic viability.
+The PEA is preliminary in nature and is based, in part, on inferred mineral resources that are considered too speculative geologically to have the economic considerations applied to them that would enable them to be categorized as mineral reserves.
+There is no certainty that the preliminary assessment will be realized.
+All figures are rounded to reflect the relative accuracy of the estimate.